‹ back to All Course Descriptions

 Prerequisite(s): Co-requisite: Professional Responsibility

-Credits: 1 or 2 (a student may take a maximum of 4 Independent Externship credits during his or her law school career)
+Credits: 1-4.
+A student may take a maximum of 4 Independent Externship credits during his or her law school career.
+A student may request a waiver of the 4 credit limit for exceptional circumstances.
+Contact Externship Director.

 Independent Judicial Externship is a for-credit course, in which the student finds his or her own judicial placement.
 A student enrolled in an independent judicial externship is responsible for his or her own learning by working under the guidance of the judge and faculty supervisor.
 To gain credit, students need to follow the program criteria, including completing an Education Agreement.
 The Agreement must contain the student’s learning goals and a description of field activities.